influxdata/docs-v2/content/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/_index.md

   - /v2.0/query-data/flux/window-aggregate/
 ---

-Flux's built-in aggregate functions take values from an input table and aggregate them in some way.
+Flux's built-in aggregate transformations take values from an input tables and aggregate them in some way.
-The output table contains a single row with the aggregated value.
+Output tables contain a single row with the aggregated value.

 Aggregate operations output a table for every input table they receive.
 You must provide a column to aggregate.